 Teaching Introverts and Shy Students

 In an age of on-demand entertainment and at-your-fingertips information, we feel a certain pressure to have exciting lessons — we make them fast-paced, game-based, and competition-laced.
 We like to get students out of their seats, moving, and laughing.
 That’s not bad at all; it’s wonderful to find ways to truly engage students.
 At the same time, we must remember there is also need for quiet and spaciousness in a day.
-For some students, this is absolutely critical to their ability to learn.
+For some students, this is absolutely critical to their ability to lean.
+Teaching for introverts and shy students takes as equal parts planning and consideration as what we give for our more extroverted kids.

 Introverts and extroverts have different nervous systems.
 Introverts have more responsive systems, so it doesn’t take much stimulation to really set them afire.
 Extroverts have less responsive nervous systems and thus like more stimulation before they feel content.
 So the super entertaining, exhilarating lessons we create are perfect for extroverts, but might be pushing introverts out of their comfort zones too often to be helpful.